 Buy projectors screens from your AV expert online

 So, you want to buy a projector screen?
 There are lots of things to consider and we know you may have some important questions that need to be answered first.
-We have tried to answer some of these for you below but if you still have some questions, please get in touch!
+We have tried to answer some of these for you below.
+Also you can find the best projector screens of this year in our expert comparison.
+But if you still have some questions, please get in touch!

 Do projectors need a screen?